tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/视频处理设置/模板设置_intl.md

 ![](https://main.qcloudimg.com/raw/4aa06a282c10d8de02abc4d5dc871fd0.jpg)

 ## Animated Image Generating Template
 You can create an Animated Image Generating Template, and convert the screenshot to WEBP or GIF format.
-The image time point can only be configured in task flow settings, and you can only configure the screenshot type here.
+The image time period can only be configured in task flow settings, and you can only configure the screenshot type here.
 For detailed configuration, see [Task Flow Settings](https://cloud.tencent.com/document/product/266/33819).
 ![](https://main.qcloudimg.com/raw/204a20ba3a501f4ed836aefddb3ffcc7.jpg)
 - Image type: WEBP or GIF.
 - Frame rate: 1-30 fps.